Day 169 26.08.18 19miles / 30km

 After 19km (12miles) I sat and waited for Four Eyes so we could walk and talk to take my mind off it.
 Forty minutes passed and she still hadn’t shown so I figured she was having a slow day too and kept moving.

 Now at the junction of the fire closure I head off down the reroute on my own.
 It started to sprinkle as soon as I left the trail, as I seemingly walked away from the sunshine and under a cloud.
-In the distance I could see the smoke from the fire on trail there we were now avoiding.
+In the distance I could see the smoke from the fire on trail which we were now avoiding.
 Instantly the path turned from smooth dirt lined with huckleberries to giant rocky steps and crumbling loose rock that I had to scramble up.
 “What the hell is this?
 Is it seriously going to be like this for the next 19km (12miles)?”.
 I promptly lost all speed and watched as the tiny specks of Katie and Stephen got closer until they finally caught up to me near the peak of our climb.
 Walking together we gasped as we took in the unexpected views of mountains and glaciers and lake runoffs.
 Just wow, I mentally take back everything nasty I thought about the detour.
 A few minutes later Four eyes appears and we both sit absorbed in the information about the surrounding mountains that Stephen shares having hiked there before.

 We were all feeling drained and defeated with the fires and detours and general Northern Cascades exhaustion.
 We stop for a quick lunch while taking in the view and get moving again after what felt like a short 20mins.
 We walk together chatting, I learn Katie and Stephen are both doctors and avid hikers and mountain bikers.
 Four Eyes falls behind so I say goodbye to Katie and Stephen and drop back to hike and chat with Four Eyes, grateful for her interest in extra breaks.

-As we dropped further into the Valley towards Holden Village it got hotter and hotter meaning snakes started to appear.
+As we dropped further into the valley towards Holden Village it got hotter and hotter meaning snakes started to appear.
 After mindlessly passing two I watch Four Eyes casually step over one.

 Me: “Jesus Four Eyes, that was a snake!”